PikachuPenial/Infoholic/README.md

 Thank you to the following people:

-Lillith - Helping me when my brain was on fire.
+Lillith - Helping with code

-Porty - Implementing text scaling.
+Portanator - Implementing text scaling